hritik880/GANS-/README.md

-##GANS
-Implementing GANS in keras for generating Fashion Mnist and Mnist dataset
+Implementing GANS using keras API for generating Fashion Mnist and Mnist dataset